healthyhomeuk/healthyhome/_docs/system-overview/api-reference.md

 ---
 title: API Reference
 category: System Overview
-order: 3
+order: 4
 ---

-You can check out the link below to view the API for the Monitoring Server.
+You can check out the link below to view the doxygen documentation for the API for the Monitoring Server.

 **[Monitoring Server](http://healthyho.me.uk/api-reference/index.html)**